 Like everyone else, your patients are going to be active online.

-A good social media presence is essential because it’s proven to be one of the most common ways patients find healthcare businesses, so it’s crucial to have a strong representation across all the leading platforms.
+A good social media presence is essential because it’s proven to be one of the most common ways patients find clinics, so it’s crucial to have a strong representation across all the leading platforms.
 Facebook, Twitter and Linkedin are great places to share news with your followers, talk about how your services benefit patients and interact with existing and potential new patients.

 You’ve got to keep all of your online profiles up-to-date with regular social media posts with interesting information about how you can help patients.